CNES/Pandora/docs/source/getting_started.rst

 Pandora uses `transitions <https://github.com/pytransitions/transitions>`_ to manage the pipelines one can create.
-Images I/O are provided by `rasterio <https://github.com/mapbox/rasterio>`_ and we use `xarray <https://github.com/pydata/xarray>`_ to handle 3D Cost Volumes with few `numba <https://github.com/numba/numba>`_ optimisations.
+Images I/O are provided by `rasterio <https://github.com/mapbox/rasterio>`_ and we use `xarray <https://github.com/pydata/xarray>`_ to handle 3D Cost Volumes.

 Our data test sample is based on the 2003 Middleburry dataset [Scharstein2003]_.